 Home means different things to different people.
-In the most literal sense of the word, it's defined as the place where one was born or to be more specific—where one grew up.
-Others consider home as a roof over their heads while some would say home is family.
+In the most literal sense of the word, it's defined as the place where you were born or the place where you grew up.
+Home is also defined as a roof over one's head, or that it's family.

-No matter how you describe it, they all have one thing in common—emotion, a feeling of warmth.
+No matter what it means, they all have one thing in common—a feeling of warmth.
 That sense of belonging, of knowing, and remembering.

-That was how I felt when I woke up that morning on a train to Chiang Mai.
+That's how I felt when I woke up that morning on the train to Chiang Mai.
 I spent the night reading a book before bed and committed to finishing at least one chapter.
 But the sound of the train and the gentle rocking was enough to send me to sleep.

 This misty landscape dominated my window all morning, and it bore a resemblance to the mountains back home.

 I stayed in a Beatles-inspired hostel ran by a young artist couple.
 They worked together as an independent photographer-stylist team outside the business.

 Small coffee shops and street food scattered the neighborhood.
 I saw a couple of food trucks parked on the streets but didn't have the chance to taste them.
 I was too full stuffing my face with small bites I came across.